muyangren907/flask_tg/readthedocs/quick-references/events-reference.rst

 ==============

 Occurs whenever a message is deleted.
-Note that this event isn't 100% reliable, since Telegram doesn't always notify the clients that a message was deleted.
+Note that this event isn't 100% reliable, since dxdmgch doesn't always notify the clients that a message was deleted.

 It only has the ``deleted_id`` and ``deleted_ids`` attributes